 Both the Master in Applied Economics and the Master in Finance cover topics such as quantitative analysis and critical thinking.
 However, the scope of the Master in Applied Economics is broader, whereas the Master in Finance has a much more specialized approach and is industry-focused.

 The Master in Applied Economics paves the way for careers in a number of different sectors and industries.
-In addition to financial topics, the Master in Applied Economics also covers concepts of policy and business which can prepare you for careers not just in the corporate world, but in government and law.
+Alongside financial topics, it covers policy and business concepts for careers in the corporate world, government and law.

 In contrast, the Master in Finance has an emphasis on financial theory and application.
-It allows you to focus specifically on subsectors of finance, taking a deep dive into advanced concepts that can be applied in specialized areas of the finance industry.
+It allows you to focus on subsectors of finance and advanced concepts for specialized areas of the finance industry.

 For more in-depth information, check out the specific program pages for the Master in Applied Economics and the Master in Finance.